idempiere/idempiere.github.io/docs/basic-functional/vocabulary.md

 ## Business Partner {#business-partner}

 A Business Partner is someone or something you transact with financially.
-Any given Business Partners can be flagged as either or all of the following: customer, vendor, employee, internal or external sales representative, or prospect.
-This means you no longer need to maintain duplicate records when a business partner is both a customer and a vendor.
+Any given Business Partner can be flagged as either or all of the following roles: customer, vendor, employee, internal or external sales representative, or prospect.
+This means you no longer need to maintain duplicate records when a business partner plays multiple roles (example: both a customer and a vendor).

 ## Contact {#contact}

 A Contact is someone or something you communicate with.
-Contacts are most commonly found in the Business Partner window.
+Contacts are most commonly found in the Business Partner window => Contact subtab.

 ## User {#user}